andreyto/pgp-par/README.md

 Given a directory with input data, our pipeline's code generates a description of the workflow (in a language that is based on the `make` file syntax).
 Makeflow can then execute this workflow using different parallel "backends" selected by the user at run-time.
 While its backend implementations are straigtforward on high-throughput clusters (they submit each task to the batch queuing system) and multicore workstations (they run multiple subprocesses), the architecture is more complicated on HPC clusters that often have scheduling policies tuned to efficiently allocate only large MPI jobs.
 On such MPI clusters,  Makeflow supports execution of complex workflows composed of many interdependent serial jobs through a "glide-in" mechanism.
 Specifically, the user submits the MPI backend executable of Makeflow as a single parallel MPI job (e.g. with 100 MPI process ranks).
 Then, the user starts the Makeflow master on a single node.
 The individual MPI process ranks connect to the master, and the master farms out single serial tasks to the ranks following the order of workflow dependencies.
 A given backend rank executes each incoming task as a separate subprocess.

-For both HTC and MPI clusters, the pipeline assumes that there is a shared file system mounted in the same location on all compute nodes as well as on the job submition ("login") node.
+For both HTC and MPI clusters, the pipeline assumes that there is a shared file system mounted in the same location on all compute nodes as well as on the job submission ("login") node.

 III).
 Installation
 -----------------